CQCL/pytket-azure/README.md

 `mypy` locally on any changed files before submitting a PR.
 Because of the way extension modules embed themselves into the `pytket` namespace this is a little complicated, but it should be sufficient to run the script `modules/mypy-check` (passing as a single argument the root directory of the module to test).
-The script requires `mypy` 0.800 or above.

 #### Linting